Frequently Asked Questions

 Applications to the program are restricted to full-time UC Berkeley faculty at the Assistant and Associate ranks of any professorial series (including adjunct, in-residence, health sciences, clinical, and professor of clinical optometry) who work in the fields of science, technology, engineering, and math (STEM).
 Bio-medical research is eligible for support.

 Applicants must be full-time faculty at the university at the start of, and during the entire award period.
 If an applicant is an Associate Professor, then they should be at the Associate level for at least the first year of funding starting July 1.
-They will be eligible to keep the 2nd year of funding pending satisfactory progress.

 - Are multi-PI proposals permitted?
 If so, do all PIs need to meet the eligibility requirements?